Sino-Spanish Association for Energy and Sustainability

 The Sino-Spanish Association for Energy and Sustainability (ASEES) is a Spanish non-profit organization founded in 2009 by Cosme de Arana for the promotion of bilateral cooperation between China and Spain in the renewable energy and environment sectors.
 It aims to build a bridge between the two countries to promote commercial and technological exchange.

 Overview

 The Sino-Spanish Association for Energy and Sustainability works in China in contact with stakeholders from the private sector, academia, NGOs, and government to promote sustainable development through international cooperation, exchange of information and knowledge sharing between Europe and China, as well as identify business opportunities.
 ASEES acts as a ‘Think tank’, analyzing the evolution of the sector, looking for opportunities and preparing market intelligence reports.

-ASEES opens a direct channel between Spain and China to share knowledge and technology in sectors where Spain has an innovative and competitive leadership.
-This collaborative platform offers China the tools it needs to undertake urgent reforms in its development model and achieve a more sustainable future.
+ASEES opens a direct channel between Spain and China to share knowledge and technology in sectors where Spain has a competitive leadership.
+This collaborative platform offers China the tools it needs to undertake reforms in its development model and achieve a more sustainable future.